Where Americans live without roofs

 Sometimes, all night.

 Postscript: As of January 1, 2018, 30,580 people had received Blue Roofs in Puerto Rico, according to the US Army Corps press office.
-Yet 45,125 applicants, including Héctor Rodríguez, continue to wait.
+Yet 45,125 applicants continued to wait.
+Héctor Rodríguez was among them until he received a Blue Roof on January 31, he tells CNN.